AcademySoftwareFoundation/tac/tools/collaboration.md

 - Generally, all hosted projects and working group meetings should have `Make Meeting Public` checked and `Restricted` unchecked, as those meetings are public by default.
 Occasionally, meetings related to security vulnerability review or other sensitive topics may be held; in those cases, `Make Meeting Public` should be unchecked and `Restricted` checked.
 - Associate a `Committee` with the meeting to ensure that those committee members are automatically added.
 Other non-committee members can join using the meeting link and request that a meeting invite be sent to them.

+### Changing meetings

+Instructions for changing meetings can be found [here][change meeting instructions].
+Specific guidelines for hosted projects and working groups should be as follows.

+- Avoid changing meetings less than 24 hours before the meeting starts.
+If you need to do this, please get in touch with all participants to inform them about the cancellation.

 ### Cancelling meetings

 Instructions for canceling meetings can be found [here][cancel meeting instructions].